Ever wonder why your cat sleeps on your pillow?

 The good news is that felines often change their sleeping spots, so your cat will probably move to another area in a couple of weeks.

 But if you aren’t comfortable with your cat napping next to you, you should keep your cat out of the bedroom from the beginning.

 Banning your cat from the bed afterward can be hard because cats hate it when they don’t have access to their favorite spot.

-What do you think about these reasons why your cat sleeps on your pillow?
-Does your kitty ever snuggle next to you?
+What do you think about these reasons why does my cat sleep on my pillow?
+Does your cat ever snuggle next to you?
 Share your opinion in the comment section.